Star Awards 2019: Programme details

-Winners and nominees
+Nominees and winners

-Creative Achievement Awards
+Creative achievement awards

-On 28 March 2019, the Creative Achievement Awards was held at Level 9 of MediaCorp Campus to recognise the achievements of Mediacorp’s creative staff in the past year.
+On 28 March 2019, the presentation of creative achievement awards was held at Level 9 of MediaCorp Campus to recognise the achievements of Mediacorp’s creative staff in the past year.
 The presentation were held outside the main Star Awards ceremony.

 The awards were hosted by Desmond Ng and Quan Yi Fong and was presented on Channel 8's Facebook page live.
 Tham Loke Kheng, CEO of MediaCorp, gave out the Awards to the recipients.

 Winners are listed first, highlighted in boldface.

 Star Awards

 The Nominees were announced on 8 February 2019.

 Winners are listed first, highlighted in boldface.

-Special Awards
+Special awards

 The All-Time Favourite Artiste is a special achievement award given out to artiste(s) who have achieved a maximum of 10 popularity awards over 10 years.

 Top 10 Most Popular Artistes

 Similar to last year's revision of format, a poll of 1,000 people representing a wide demographic across Singapore's population, conducted independently by an accredited market research company, will be used to identify the top 20 Male and Female artistes who will go on to the next round of public voting; this and the votes from telepoll and online voting as a measure of their fan support weighed 50% each.

 The nominations were announced on 7 March 2019; the telepoll voting opened shortly at 3.00pm, while the Online voting opens a day later at 12.00pm.
 Voting closed on 14 April 2019, at 8.30pm, during the ceremony.